sd18fall/Politiquestion/docs/index.md

 The Python packages needed to run this program is as follows:
 * Requests
     $ pipenv install requests
-* json
-    built in module
-* pprint
-    built in module
 * Flask
     $ pip install Flask
-* urllib.request
-    built in module

 ## What API's we will use and how to get an API Key